AbuBakr-S/project-1/README.md

 You can find this deployed [here](https://abubakr-s.github.io/project-1/).

 ### Planning
 My approach to planning this project was to find an online version of the game, analyse it as I played it through till the end and break down the order of events.
 I also went through the rules to make sure I didn't miss anything out.
 I then took note of these and started to group key areas together, which I later used to pseudocode.
-When it came to the sweeping functionality, whiteboaring helped me with the visualisation.
+When it came to the sweeping functionality, whiteboarding helped me with the visualisation.

 #### Start and End Conditions
 * Game Starts when the player clicks the first tile (any)